-Though there are free alternatives available, for many people, there’s nothing quite like the familiar, comfortable workings of Microsoft Office, from Word’s superior spell and grammar check to the ease and sense of security of storing files locally on your own PC and not online.
+Though there are free alternatives available, for many, there’s nothing quite like the familiar, comfortable workings of Microsoft Office, from Word’s superior spell and grammar check to the ease and sense of security of storing files locally on your own PC and not online.

-If you want to buy Microsoft Office, there are two main variants: Microsoft 365 (formerly Office 365), which gives you constant updates but requires a monthly or annual subscription fee, and Office 2019, which is a fixed package of software, but you only have to pay for it once.
+Before you can get Office for free, cheap or any price, you should know there are two main variants.
+Microsoft 365 (formerly Office 365) gives you constant updates but requires a monthly or annual subscription fee.
+Office 2019 is a fixed package of software, but you only have to pay for it once.
 Microsoft really wants you to use the subscription-based Microsoft 365 service, of course.

 The Office 2019 package is slightly different than Microsoft 365.
-On top of that, there are companies besides Microsoft selling both Office 2019 keys and Microsoft 365 subscriptions for lower prices than Microsoft.
+On top of that, there are companies besides Microsoft selling Office for free (both Microsoft 365 subscriptions and Office 2019 keys) or cheaper than Microsoft.
 And you can even run Office apps for free online.
 So what’s the best and cheapest way to get your productivity on?

-From free, to $150, to subscriptions, here’s a breakdown of the best and cheapest ways to download Office in 2019 (we focus on personal versions, rather than business ones).
+From Office for free to paying $150 or subscriptions, here’s a breakdown of the best and cheapest ways to get Office (we focus on personal versions, rather than business ones).

 Office 2019 vs. Office Online vs. Microsoft 365